MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/guest-access-checklist.md

 For more details about the cmdlet, see [Set-UnifiedGroup](https://technet.microsoft.com/library/mt238274(v=exchg.160).aspx).

-□ Verify account licenses and types
+## □ Verify account licenses and types

-- **Account must be licensed for Teams**: *Comment: What does "account" refer to? *
+- **Account must be licensed for Teams**: *Comment: What does "account" refer to?*
 - **Accounts must be Office 365 school or work accounts**: Currently, only users who have an email address corresponding to an Azure Active Directory or Office 365 work or school account can be added as a guest user.
-We know that support for other types of accounts is a much-requested capability, and it's on the [Office 365 Roadmap (Non O365 school or work accounts) on the roadmap](https://products.office.com/en-us/business/office-365-roadmap?filters=%26freeformsearch=guest).
+We know that support for other types of accounts is a much-requested capability, and it's on the [Office 365 Roadmap (Non O365 school or work accounts)](https://products.office.com/en-us/business/office-365-roadmap?filters=%26freeformsearch=guest).

-□ Environment
+## □ Environment
 *Comment: Why is this part of the checklist?
-What are you asking the user to do here?
+What are you asking the user to do here with respect to MFA?
 Is this for awareness?*

 Guests are required to use multi-factor authentication (MFA) if the hosting tenant requires it.
 For more details, see [Identity models and authentication in Microsoft Teams](identify-models-authentication.md).

-□ Limitations for guests
+## □ Understand limitations for guests

-A guest may be configured correctly in Teams; however, the guest experience does have limitations by design.
+The guest experience has limitations by design.
 Make sure you understand the guest experience so you don't try to fix something that isn't a problem.
 For example, here's a list of some of the functionality that isn't available to a guest in Microsoft Teams:

 - OneDrive for Business